unfiltering/Infinite-Craft-Element-Manager/README.md

 1. Install a userscript manager such as Tampermonkey for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
 2. Install the Infinite Craft Element Manager script by clicking [here](link_to_your_script).
-3. Access the Infinite Craft game on [Neal.fun](https://neal.fun/infinite-craft/).
+3. Open Infinite Craft at [Neal.fun](https://neal.fun/infinite-craft/).
 4. You should see the "Add Item," "Remove Item," and "Reset" buttons at the bottom left of the page.

 ## Usage